dannotsys/Hypercubus.Mapping/README.md

 &nbsp;

 ### Why use this library?
-&nbsp;

 #### Similarly Fast or Faster than Hand Written Code

 Why write mappings code by hand every time when you can make this process standard and reuse mapping rules by adopting a mapper library?
 And with a big plus that makes your code run FASTER.
-With very simple POCO classes Hypercubus Mapper may add 9% time overhead only in average but when classes became more complex - with other classes referenced - it can save up to 46% mapping processing time.\
+With very simple POCO classes Hypercubus Mapper may add 9% time overhead only in average but when classes became more complex - with other classes referenced - it can save up to 46% mapping processing time.
-&nbsp;

 #### Pure .NET Standard 1.6 Code with No Dependencies

-This library does not use Reflection.Emit package so it can be used in Xamarin, Mono and UWP projects with no problem.\
+This library does not use Reflection.Emit package so it can be used in Xamarin, Mono and UWP projects with no problem.
-&nbsp;

 #### Allows Multiple Profiles

-To add multiple profiles just create another mapper instance and configure its mappings.\
+To add multiple profiles just create another mapper instance and configure its mappings.
-&nbsp;

 #### Performance and Memory efficient
 Great performance and smart memory usage by using simple structures like delegates and caching techniques.